justinamiller/DotNet-Coding-Guidelines/README.md

 This is just a generally accepted practice that prevents the need to hunt for variable declarations.

-### Tip #29

-👍 Do consider putting all your private methods at the botoom after public methods:
+### Do consider putting all your private methods at the botoom after public methods:

 ```
 public class SomeClass